swaptacular/swpt_accounts/protocol.rst

   fields are set so as to inform the client (the coordinator) about *the worst possible case*.

+  Here is an example from the viewpoint of a client (a coordinator):
+  The coordinator prepares a transfer, which he knows, for specific business reasons, will take up to 1 month to get finalized.
+Then a `PreparedTransfer`_ message for this transfer is received, with a ``locked_amount`` of 10000, and a ``demurrage_rate`` of -79.5 percent.
+The client figures out that if he keeps the prepared transfer around, and does not finalize it, for each passed month, up to 2% of the locked amount will be eaten up (0.98 to the power of 12 equals 0.795).
+Therefore, the client knows that, in order to be certain that the prepared transfer will be committed successfully after one month, the committed amount should not exceed 9800.

 .. [#demurrage-rate] The value of the ``demurrage_rate`` field in `PreparedTransfer`_ messages SHOULD be equal to the most negative interest rate that is theoretically possible to occur on the sender'